luis-camacho-dev/Interviews/README.md

 # Interviews-ServiceRequests
 create CRUD Operations for the Service Requests
 # Steps to configure the environment
-1.-First clone the project from https://github.com/luis-camacho-dev/Interviews.git
+1.-First clone the project from:

+https://github.com/luis-camacho-dev/Interviews.git

 2.- git checkout ServiceRequest

 3.- build the project with .net 6 and visual studio 2022